Submission of Business Items for 2023

-The Committee on Constitution, Bylaws, and Rules (CCBR) is now accepting submissions of business for consideration at the 2022 Representative Assembly.
+The Committee on Constitution, Bylaws, and Rules (CCBR) is now accepting submissions of limited business for consideration at the 2023 Representative Assembly.
 All items must be submitted using this electronic link.
-Only delegates to the 2022 RA can submit items.
+The following can be submitted at this time:

 Questions can be directed to the NEA Committee on Constitution, Bylaws, and Rules.

 What type of Business Item is my idea?

 What is the process for costing out New Business Items?

 An NBI Committee (NEA secretary-treasurer, one member of the Board of Directors elected by and from the Board, and three RA delegates appointed by the President) reviews each NBI, consulting with the Chief Financial Officer and directors of relevant NEA departments.
 The Committee makes a preliminary cost estimate of each item and determines if it is already covered in the Budget.

 Why do items that would seem to have little or no cost (such as writing a letter or an article in existing publications) have cost implications?